 Real-Life Examples of Mental Health and Emotional Health

-Now, let’s dig into some real-life scenarios better to understand the difference between mental health and emotional health:
+Now, let’s dig into some real-life scenarios to better understand the difference between mental health and emotional health:

 First up, picture this: